-Dr Eklabya Sharma, Director Programme Operations at the International Centre for Integrated Mountain Development (ICIMOD), is an ecologist with over 30 years of experience in developing, managing, and implementing programmes mainly on sustainable natural resource management in the Hindu Kush Himalayan region
+Dr Eklabya Sharma, Deputy Director General at the International Centre for Integrated Mountain Development (ICIMOD), is an ecologist with over 30 years of experience in developing, managing, and implementing programmes mainly on sustainable natural resource management in the Hindu Kush Himalayan region

 between 2002 and 2010, and now serves on the international editorial board of this journal.
 He has supervised seven PhD theses on ecology, primarily dealing with natural resource management of the eastern Himalayas.